mbdevpl/static-typing/README.rst

 Be advised that this is an ongoing work, and current implementation is subject to sudden changes.

+Support of ``typed_ast`` will be dropped after Python 3.8 is released, as its functionality will be merged into the built-in AST parser.

 .. contents::
     :backlinks: none